Beyond the EPICS: comprehensive Python IOC development with QueueIOC: Introduction

 \section{Introduction}

-The Experimental Physics and Industrial Control System (\prog{EPICS}) is a basis for accelerator control and beamline control at HEPS, the High Energy Photon Source \cite{chu2018, liu2022a}.
-The rich selection of \prog{EPICS} modules available has greatly facilitated device-control tasks at HEPS.
-However, during these tasks, it also became apparent that \prog{EPICS} has some deficiencies inherent in its architecture (\cf\ \figref{ioc-arch}b), which lead to inefficiency in development and application.

-Our first complaints with \prog{EPICS} are about its conception of ``record links'' \cite{kraimer2018}, as well as the locking, scanning and processing mechanism associated with them. \prog{EPICS} record links have different types and attributes: there are input links, output links and forward links; they can be subdivided into database links, Channel Access links and other subtypes; the ``Process Passive'' attribute can have the values \verb|NPP|, \verb|PP|, \verb|CA|, \verb|CP| and \verb|CPP|.
-Events (hardware interrupts, user writing, periodic ``scanning'') result in record ``processing'', where the selection and ordering of records to be processed are determined by these links, according to the latter's types and attributes.
-The rules for this selection and ordering are complex, and a major factor contributing to the complexity is the tight coupling between the types and attributes of record links.
-Ideally there should be separate rules about types, subtypes and attributes (especially ``Process Passive'' among the last) that add up to form the rules for individual combinations; the actual rules are quite far from able to be decomposed (the results would surely be easier to remember), and are instead quite like a lot of special cases piled together.
-The complexity of record links leads to considerable difficulty in learning: even among experienced \prog{EPICS} application developers, few can precisely retell the rule for a less common combination of type and attribute.
-Fortunately, in practice only a handful of combinations are commonly used; on the other hand, even with the already complex set of rules, there are still requirements that cannot be naturally done, and a prime example for this is the \prog{motor} module.
-In addition to the types and attributes of links, the selection and ordering of records to be processed are also affected by the records themselves, depending on them being ``synchronous'' or ``asynchronous''; however, \prog{motor} records are neither synchronous nor asynchronous.
+The Experimental Physics and Industrial Control System (EPICS) is a basis for accelerator control and beamline control at HEPS, the High Energy Photon Source \cite{chu2018, liu2022a}.
+The rich selection of EPICS modules available has greatly facilitated device-control tasks at HEPS.
+However, during these tasks, it also became apparent that EPICS has some deficiencies inherent in its architecture (\cf\ \figref{ioc-arch}b), which lead to inefficiency in development and application.
+Our first complaints with EPICS are about its conception of ``record links'' \cite{kraimer2018}.
+EPICS record links have different types (input links, output links and forward links), subtypes (database links, Channel Access links \etc) and attributes (\eg\ \verb|NPP|, \verb|PP|, \verb|CA|, \verb|CP| and \verb|CPP| for the ``Process Passive'' attribute).
+Events (hardware interrupts, user writing, periodic ``scanning'') result in record ``processing'', where the selection and ordering of records to be processed are determined by these links according to a large and complex rule set.
+The rule set cannot be decomposed into separate rules about types, subtypes and attributes, which leads to considerable difficulty in learning.
+And even with the already complex rule set, there are still requirements that cannot be naturally done, and a prime example for this is the \prog{motor} module.
+In addition to the types and attributes of links, the selection and ordering of records to be processed are also affected by the records themselves, depending on them being ``synchronous'' or ``asynchronous''; however, \verb|motor| records are neither synchronous nor asynchronous.